vrushalrathod3215-a11y/oasis-task1-nmap/README.md

 # Basic Network Scanning with Nmap

 ## Objective
-Perform network scanning using Nmap to identify open ports and services.
+The objective of this task is to perform a basic network scan using Nmap in order to identify open ports and services running on the local machine.

 ---

 ## Tool Used
-- Nmap
+- Nmap 7.97

 ---